Here’s why you shouldn’t ignore the value of search. Plus how your business can get the most out of a well-developed search results strategy.

 What does that mean?

 Well, instead of searching for a specific product like “Milka chocolate”, the person starts with a broader search.
-For example: “best milk chocolates” or “best nut and raisin chocolate bars”.
+For example: “best milk chocolates” or “nut and raisin chocolate bars”.

 Put simply, doing a search suggests that the person has the intent to eventually go, do, or purchase something.